milwad-dev/laravel-validate/docs/1.x/valid-uuid.md

 ## ValidUuid

-If you may to validation uuid, you can use `ValidUuid` rule:
+If you want to validate uuid, you can use `ValidUuid` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidUuid;